Aragorn: Names

-Tolkien retained the original nickname "Trotter" for a long time, deciding to change it to "Strider" only after the story was completed.
+Tolkien retained the original nickname "Trotter" through much of the writing of The Lord of the Rings, deciding to change it to "Strider" only after the story was completed.
 He tried several experimental translations of "Trotter" to Sindarin: Padathir, Du-finnion, and Rimbedir, with Ethelion possibly an equivalent of "Peregrin" (Boffin).
-Before the later title "the Dúnadan" ("Man of the West") emerged, he used Tarkil (Quenya for "noble Man") as another synonym for Númenórean.
+Before the later title "the Dúnadan" ("Man of the West") emerged, he used Tarkil (Quenya for "noble Man") as a synonym for Númenórean.
+The Tolkien scholar Tom Shippey comments that Tolkien "stuck determinedly to the increasingly inapposite name 'Trotter', even writing in the defence of it which was to survive into the finished version of The Lord of the Rings as the defence of 'Telcontar'".

 Tolkien hesitated for some time over Strider's "real" name.
-Although Aragorn was the first suggestion when his Mannish descent was determined, the name was changed repeatedly.
+Although Aragorn was the first suggestion when his Mannish descent was determined, he changed the name repeatedly.
+The name Aragorn itself comes from the Sindarin root ara- meaning 'noble' or 'royal', reinforcing his identity as a destined king.
 At one point Tolkien decided that an Elvish name did not suit a Man, and thus altered it from Aragorn via "Elfstone" to "Ingold", an Old English name with "ing-" representing "West".
 Later he introduced a new plot element: Galadriel's gift of a green stone, and reverted to Elfstone to make an additional connection.
+Elfstone is the Quenya name Elessar, which becomes Aragorn's royal title.

 Among other names, Tolkien considered "Elfstan", "Elfmere", "Elf-friend", "Elfspear", "Elfwold" and "Erkenbrand", with Elvish forms: Eldamir, Eldavel, Eledon, Qendemir.
 The name of Aragorn's father also passed through many transient forms: Tolkien paired Aramir or Celegorn with Aragorn before settling upon Arathorn; among the various pairings were "Elfhelm" and Eldakar with "Elfstone" and Eldamir; and Ingrim with "Ingold".